catpea/catpea-project/database/furkies-purrkies/poem-1599/index.md

 That bullied kids are drawn to programming, but, I was drawn to the infinite complexity of it.

-I carered not for games,
+I cared not for games,
 I wanted to program deep into the computer to see what is there.

 ---